Utah enters the redistricting battle for 2026, but not by choice. Here's what to know

 Voters' partisan makeup is a bit murky

-Registered Republicans overwhelming outnumber registered Democrats in the state, however voter registration data doesn’t paint the full picture.
+Registered Republicans overwhelmingly outnumber registered Democrats in the state.
+But voter registration data doesn’t paint the full picture.

 That uncertainty may create complications for Republicans as they navigate rapidly redrawing boundaries that shield their seats while complying with stricter standards.